simon-jaeger/sae-php-advanced/README.md

 - T: create a frontend for the rps endpoint
 --------------------------------------------------------------------------------
 - demo project: blogging platform (medium, hashnode, ...)
-- entity relationship diagram (erd.mermaid)
-- T: create an erd for your own project
 - models (Article.php)
 - T: create models for your own project
 - migrations